Mohit-100niii/Clothify-E-Commerce-Frontend/README.md

 ## Clothify - Ecommerce Web Application
-Developed a comprehensive MERN Stack Ecommerce Web application having functionality like User login and Signup, admin dashboard, Payment gateway , and order management system.
+• Develop and implemented a feature-rich MERN Stack E-commerce web application, integrating User authentica- tion, Advanced admin dashboard, Payment integration system, and a robust order management system,resulting in a seamless shopping experience for customers.
-Implemented robust user JWT for login authentication and authorization mechanisms for enhanced security.
+• Developed a robust Express API with Mongoose schemas for data modeling, integrated JWT and Stripe for seamless payment handling.
-Integrated Stripe payment processing for secure and smooth transactions.
+• Utilized React and Redux for building interactive UI components and managing application state.
-Fully Responsive React.JS front-end for seamless user experience.
+• Led the forntend and Backend Development of the project, ensuring efficient data handling and system security

 #### View Demo: https://gorgeous-shopping-clothify-f1a8ec.netlify.app/